• Skip to main content

 And no, you won’t be able to feel the electricity coursing through you!

-Bioelectrical impedance is remarkably non-invasive and easy to apply but is not always very accurate.
+Bioelectrical impedance is remarkably non-invasive and easy to apply, but it is not always very accurate.

 Accuracy also depends on the machine you use.